SAP/ui5-tooling/docs/pages/Overview.md

 This requires an SSL certificate.
 You are guided through the automatic generation process.
 Also see the [UI5 Server documentation](./Server.md#ssl-certificates)

 ## Integration in Other Tools
-One of the key features of the UI5 Tooling is its modularization.
-Single parts of the tooling can easily be integrated in other `Node.js`-based tools and frameworks like [Grunt](https://gruntjs.com/) or [Gulp](https://gulpjs.com/).
+One of the key features of the UI5 CLI is its modularization.
+Single parts of UI5 CLI can easily be integrated in other `Node.js`-based tools and frameworks like [Grunt](https://gruntjs.com/) or [Gulp](https://gulpjs.com/).

 All JavaScript APIs available for direct consumption are listed [here](https://sap.github.io/ui5-tooling/v4/api/index.html).
 However, for standard UI5 development, the [UI5 CLI](./CLI.md) should always be the first choice.